Patrickxiao/Portfolio/README.md

 patrick.xiao@colorado.edu

-Master's of Science in Business Analytics and Decision Science (July 2023 - May 2025)
+Master's of Science in Business Analytics | Decision Science and Healthcare Analytics tracks  (July 2023 - May 2025)

 Bachelor's of Arts in Biochemistry (August 2018 - December 2022)

 Coursework Completed:

+* Optimization Modeling
+* Advanced Data Analytics
 * Fundamentals of Data Analytics
 * Unstructured and Distributed Data Modeling and Analysis
 * Modern AI